tomjoht/tomjoht.github.io/_posts/2018/5/2018-05-18-first-notes-about-closing-the-gap.md

 categories:
 - simplifying-complexity
 keywords:
-summary: "One of the most complex tasks technical writers face is to reconstruct the thoughts, assumptions, and needs of an absent reader."
+description: "One of the most complex tasks technical writers face is to reconstruct the thoughts, assumptions, and needs of an absent reader."
 bitlink: http://bit.ly/theabsentreader
 published: false
 ---